 You complete one common application form for Educational Access Schemes (EAS) at all UAC participating universities.
 Booklets containing an EAS application form are available from Careers Advisers at your school or from UAC.
 There is no charge for lodging an EAS application.

-The closing date for on-time EAS applications for admission in Semester 1 2016 is 30 September 2015.
-To have your EAS application assessed in time for the Main Round of offers you can submit it to UAC up until Wednesday 6 January 2016 but if you want to know whether you are eligible for consideration before you finalise your preferences for the Main Round make sure you submit your application by 30 November 2015.
-For Semester 2 admission you need to get your EAS application to UAC no later than Friday 3 June 2016.
+The closing date for on-time EAS applications for admission in Semester 1 2017 is 30 November 2016.
+To have your EAS application assessed in time for the Main Round of offers you can submit it to UAC up until Friday 6 January 2017 but if you want to know whether you are eligible for consideration before you finalise your preferences for the Main Round make sure you submit your application by 30 November 2016.
+For Semester 2 admission you need to get your EAS application to UAC no later than Friday 2 June 2017 to be considered for admisison to UNSW.

 On-going support and assistance